karenland/DH110-AssignOne/README.md

 <p>System prevents errors and/or unwanted actions from occurring. </p>
 </details>

-<Issue:> When the inputs the wrong PIN number the application recommends the user want steps to take from retrying to visiting their FAQ/Help page.
+When the user inputs the wrong PIN number the application recommends the user want steps to take from retrying to visiting their FAQ/Help page.
 <br> </br>
 <b>Recommendation: </b> no recommendation